Jurkovec Returns to Beat Virginia Tech, Rescue BC’s Season

 After missing six games with a fracture to his throwing hand, Jurkovec—expected to miss the entire season—came back.
 It was fitting: On a night in which the Eagles honored Crowther, a hero in the real world, Jurkovec played hero on the gridiron, rescuing a BC season that was spiraling out of control.

+“This wasn’t something that we were hiding or planned,” second-year Eagles head coach Jeff Hafley said of Jurkovec’s surprise appearance.
+“He got cleared [last] Friday and had not really practiced and, just being honest with you, called him in, and I would have said, at best, 50-50 chance, with the amount of reps he was going to be able to take, he’d really be able to play.

+“He walked into Coach [Frank] Cignetti and I [Wednesday] and said, ‘I’m playing.’
+It was ‘I’m playing.’
+It was like that.
+And when Phil looks you in the eye and says that, you listen to him.”

-Jurkovec tested his right hand right away.
+Jurkovec, who Hafley said played more confidently and fearlessly than he ever has since arriving at BC (5-4, 1-4 ACC), tested his right hand right away.
 Not with a throw but with a run.
-A few plays after Pat Garwo III plowed forward for a 13-yard run, Jurkovec called his own number and scrambled for 11 yards.
+A few plays after Pat Garwo III plowed forward for 13 yards, Jurkovec called his own number and scrambled for 11 more.
 He went airborne at the end of the scamper and fell on the hand he injured back in Week 2.

 But he was fine.
-And Eagles (5-4, 1-4 ACC) fans everywhere let out a collective sigh of relief.
+And Eagles fans everywhere let out a collective sigh of relief.
 There was another when Jurkovec threw an interception to Virginia Tech (4-5, 2-3 ACC) cornerback Dorian Strong but then recovered a fumble on the return, which was tactfully forced by Jaelen Gill.

 While a revitalized BC regained its quarterback, the Hokies lost theirs.
 Dual-threat Braxton Burmeister hit the turf awkwardly on a first-quarter keeper and never returned.
 True freshman Knox Kadum replaced Burmeister and completed one pass in the first half.

-The one-dimensional Hokies offense produced just 113 total yards, 110 of which came on the ground.
+The one-dimensional Hokies offense produced just 113 total yards before the break, 110 of which came on the ground.

 Three of Virginia Tech’s five drives in the first half lasted less than 1:20 of game time, and none of the Hokies’ series in the opening two quarters went for more than 33 yards.

-Jurkovec, who was just 3-of-8 for 22 yards in the first half, and the Eagles weren’t terribly successful offensively, either.
+The Eagles weren’t terribly successful on offense, either.
+In fact, Jurkovec was just 3-of-8 for 22 yards in the first half.
 But BC did squeeze out some more points before intermission.

+Once again, some luck factored in.
+Shortly after an 11-yard reverse to wide receiver Zay Flowers, Jurkovec tried to get the ball to his speedy wideout through the air.
+He waited too long, though.
+Following a pump fake, Jurkovec muscled a pass downfield.
+Virginia Tech free safety Tae Daley read it and came flying in to bat the pass down.
+Except, instead of falling harmlessly to the ground, the ball ricocheted into the arms of BC tight end Spencer Witter right around the first-down marker.

+The Eagles hurried to the line of scrimmage, and Jurkovec pushed forward to keep the chains moving.
+Five Alec Sinkfield runs of five or more yards propelled BC to the red zone, at which point the Eagles had to settle for a 33-yard Connor Lytton field goal.
+The Christiansburg, Virginia, native drilled it, giving BC a 10-0 lead and helping the Eagles already match their pitiful ACC scoring average.